Categories

 Compliance into the Weeds: Bosch and the Foreign Direct Product Rule: Lessons from the Export Controls and NSD Settlement

-Their actions violating U.S. export controls tied to the Foreign Direct Product Rule and 2020 “footnote one” restrictions.
+Their actions violate U.S. export controls tied to the Foreign Direct Product Rule and 2020 “footnote one” restrictions.
 Although Bosch voluntarily self-disclosed, cooperated, remediated, disgorged profits, and received a DOJ criminal Declination, BIS imposed a $36.1 million civil penalty, citing fundamental compliance failures: an understaffed and underqualified export controls function, confusion between the de minimis rule and the foreign direct product rule (which has no de minimis exception), and mishandling repeated external warnings from business partners and suppliers.
 They highlight internal control and communication breakdowns (including external signals) and the need to build specialized export/sanctions compliance capacity, noting BIS issued a compliance framework in 2020 and offers training.

-Key Highlights
+Key highlights:

 • Bosch case overview